The Poisson bracket invariant for open covers consisting of topological disks on surfaces: Introduction and results

 \end{theorem}

-Note that the definition of displaceability at the bottom of \cite[page~1]{BLT17} is different from ours.
-They called a subset $X$ of $M$ {\it displaceable} if the closure $\bar{X}$ of $X$ is displaceable in our definition above.
-Thus in our language \cite[Corollary~1.9]{BLT17} may be reformulated as
+Note that the definition of displaceability at the bottom of \cite[page~1]{BLT17} is slightly different from ours.
+They called a subset $X$ of $M$ {\it displaceable} if the closure $\overline{X}$ of $X$ is displaceable in our definition above.
+Thus, in our language, \cite[Corollary~1.9]{BLT17} may be reformulated as:

-\begin{corollary}[\hbox{\cite[Corollary~1.9]{BLT17}}] Let $ (M,\omega) $ be a closed and connected symplectic surface.
-Let $\mathcal{U}=\{U_i\}_{i\in I}$ be a finite connected open cover of $M$ such that the closure of each $U_i$ is displaceable, then for an absolute constant $c>0$ we have
+\begin{corollary}[\hbox{\cite[Corollary~1.9]{BLT17}}] Let $ (M,\omega) $ be a closed and connected symplectic surface, and let $\mathcal{U}=\{U_i\}_{i\in I}$ be a finite connected open cover of $M$ such that the closure of each $U_i$ is displaceable.
+Then for an absolute constant $c>0$, it holds that

 \end{corollary}